 Can a play speak for those betrayed by the American dream?

-Sweat opened on Broadway March 26 after a sold-out run at The Public Theater in the fall, and recently won the Pulitzer Prize for Drama.
+Sweat ran on Broadway from March to June 2017 after a sold-out run at The Public Theater in fall 2016, and it won the Pulitzer Prize for Drama in 2017.
 The Pulitzer judges described the play as “a nuanced yet powerful drama that reminds audiences of the stacked deck still facing workers searching for the American dream.”
+Sweat

 Nottage believes in the power of artists to reflect and raise questions.
 In Sweat, she draws attention to the serious problems created by poverty and economic stagnation while remaining true to the voices of those she met in Reading.
 Learn more.